How to switch website platforms without losing your SEO

 A 301 redirect is a permanent signal that a page has moved to a new address.
 It sends visitors to the right place and tells Google to transfer the old page's ranking value to the new URL.
 Mapping every old address to its new one before you switch is the single most important step for keeping your rankings through a platform move.

-Will moving to WordPress hurt your Google ranking
+Will moving platforms hurt your Google ranking

 Not if you keep your domain and redirect your URLs.
-Done carefully, a move is SEO-neutral and often improves things, because you gain full control of titles, structure, and speed.
+Done carefully, a move is SEO-neutral and often improves things, because you gain more control of titles, structure, and speed.
 The risk is doing it without redirects, which breaks the links Google already trusts.
 Plan the redirects, keep your titles and images, and the rankings carry over.

 The bottom line